 Even if Seattle is one of the most flourishing cities in the United States, borrowers with bad credit still exist in the city.
 Getting approved for an auto loan can be a struggle, or perhaps nearly impossible, for these borrowers.
-But there are a lot of lenders today who are willing to help and give them a reasonable interest rate.
-Here’s a step-by-step guide on how to get easily approved for an auto loan despite a damaged credit.
+However, there are many lenders today who are willing to help and give them a reasonable interest rate.
+Here’s a step-by-step guide on how to get quickly approved for an auto loan despite a damaged credit.

 STEP 1: Get a copy of your credit report.